 - Assessment of tax residence of foreign holding companies.
 In these cases, the tax authorities challenge the residence status of the foreign entity claiming that, on the basis of an analysis of all facts and circumstances, it shall be considered tax resident of Italy because its main object or place of management (see answer No. 7 above) are to be located in Italy.

 - Existence of an Italian permanent establishment.
-In these cases, the tax authorities claimed that the Italian operations of the foreign company determined the existence of an Italian permanent establishment and taxed them accordingly.
+In these cases, the tax authorities claim that the Italian operations of the foreign company determine the existence of an Italian permanent establishment and tax them accordingly.

 - Transfer pricing.

-- Denial of the treaty WHT rates due to lack of beneficial ownership condition and denial of dividend WHT exemption in case of abuse of Parent Subsidiary Directive.
+- Denial of the treaty WHT rates due to lack of beneficial ownership condition and denial of dividend WHT exemption in case of abuse of the European Directives.

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?